Rapidity distribution at soft-virtual and beyond for n-colorless particles to N$^4$LO in QCD: Explicit results at N LO for Drell-Yan and the Higgs boson production

 \section{Explicit results at N$^4$LO for Drell-Yan and the Higgs boson production}

 In this section, we present the explicit results of $\Delta^{\rm sv}_{d,I}$, as defined in \eqref{eq:SV-master-formula-recast-I} and \eqref{eqA:Sof-Coll-Expand}, for the Drell-Yan ($I=q$), and the Higgs boson productions through gluon fusion ($I=g$) as well as bottom quark annihilation ($I=b$) at fourth order in coupling constant.
 Setting $\mu_F^2=\mu_R^2=q^2$, in the following, we provide only the new results, and the old results for Drell-Yan and Higgs boson productions can be found in \cite{Ravindran:2006bu,Ahmed:2014uya,Ahmed:2014era}.
-The results with explicit dependence on $\mu_R$ and $\mu_F$ are provided up to N$^4$LO in the ancillary files supplied with the \arXiv~submission.
+The results with explicit dependence on $\mu_R$ and $\mu_F$ are provided up to N$^4$LO in the Online Resource files supplied with this article.

-As a consequence of \eqref{eq:mellin-rapidity-Xsec}, the finite coefficients $\g^{I,(j)}_{k}$ which contribute to the soft part of the partonic cross-section are related to the coefficients $\g^{I,(j)}_{d,k}$ in rapidity distribution and the relations are provided in terms of the anomalous dimensions in the ancillary files (For further details, see Eq.~(44) and Eq.~(34) in \cite{Ravindran:2005vv} and \cite{Ravindran:2006bu}, respectively.).
+As a consequence of \eqref{eq:mellin-rapidity-Xsec}, the finite coefficients $\g^{I,(j)}_{k}$ which contribute to the soft part of the partonic cross-section are related to the coefficients $\g^{I,(j)}_{d,k}$ in rapidity distribution and the relations are provided in terms of the anomalous dimensions in the Online Resource files (For further details, see Eq.~(44) and Eq.~(34) in \cite{Ravindran:2005vv} and \cite{Ravindran:2006bu}, respectively.).
 The symbols $\chi^q_j$ and $\chi^g_j$ denote the unknown coefficients of the color factors in four loop form factors of the Drell-Yan and of the Higgs boson production through gluon fusion, respectively.
 For the case of Higgs boson production in bottom quark annihilation, only the $n_f^3$ and $n_f^2$ contributions to the four loop form factor are available in the literature~\cite{Lee:2017mip}.
 As a result, the unknown coefficients corresponding to $O(n_f)$ and $O(n_f^0)$ color factors are denoted by $\chi^b_1$ and $\chi^b_2$, respectively.
-Also the symbols $f^q_{4,d_F^{abcd} d_A^{abcd}}$ and $b^q_{4,j}$, where $j = \big\{d_F^{abcd} d_F^{abcd}, n_f C_F^3, n_f C_F^2 C_A, d_F^{abcd} d_A^{abcd}, C_F^2 C_A^2, C_F^3 C_A, C_F^4 \big\}$ are the unknown coefficients of the color factors in four loop soft and collinear anomalous dimensions.
+Also the symbols $f^q_{4,d_F^{abcd} d_A^{abcd}}$ and $b^q_{4,j}$, where $j = \big\{d_F^{abcd} d_F^{abcd}, n_f C_F^3, \nonumber\\ n_f C_F^2 C_A, d_F^{abcd} d_A^{abcd}, C_F^2 C_A^2, C_F^3 C_A, C_F^4 \big\}$ are the unknown coefficients of the color factors in four loop soft and collinear anomalous dimensions.
 In the aforementioned equations, $n_{fv}$ is proportional to the charge weighted sum of the quark flavours and $N_4 = (n_c^2-4)/n_c$ \cite{Gehrmann:2010ue}.
 Following \cite{Henn:2019swt}, we have